Is the London Eye Worth It? London Eye FAQs Answered For 2022!

 As above, if you book your tickets in advance, there are savings of up to 20% on the price of the ticket.
 There aren’t a lot of London Eye offers around – but here are the best and most consistent:

 National Rail are offering 2 for 1 days out in London on a number of London attractions when you visit London by train.
-Check here for the London Eye 2 for 1 offer.
 Also included in this deal are: Madame Tussauds, The London Dungeon, Tower Bridge and the SEA LIFE London Aquarium.

 As a side note, if you are going to be visiting a number of London attractions during your visit, you might want to take a look at purchasing the London City Pass.
-Although it doesn’t include the London Eye, many other attractions are included.
+Although it doesn’t include the London Eye, over 80 London attractions are included.